 Tofacitinib (a JAK inhibitor) promotes inductivity of dermal papilla cells.

 Tofacitinib promotes hair growth by positively affecting genes within pathways that are crucial to hair growth.
 For example: TGFB pathway genes, BMP pathway genes, LEF1, and NOTCH pathway genes.

 – As a bonus aside, the scientific study also depicts results from using a “Sonic Hedgehog” pathway agonist.
 It is listed as SAG and depicted in the study’s photos.
 The hair growth results from using SAG appear very good, but not quite as impressive as the JAK inhibitor drugs.

 How does this research relate to other hair growth treatments that are being developed right now?
 As I said in this article, topical is the way to go.
 If you thought it would be a good idea for Kythera Pharma to develop a topical version of Setipiprant at some point, this latest research definitely validates that sentiment.
 Today, I happened to revisit Cotsarelis’ research on PGD2r inhibitors and hair growth (the research that was essentially licensed to Kythera).
 I was reminded that he was using a topical version in his mice studies.
 Now, this latest JAK inhibitor study brings forth great evidence that topical delivery is the most effective method for growing hair.
-I’ve got a feeling that the good folks at Kythera are aware of that and are also working on a topical version of Setipiprant.

 Lastly, I want to thank Dr. Angela Christiano for her beautiful presence in the world of hair regeneration research.
 It’s very nice to watch her discuss her findings in some of the videos that have accompanied this latest development.